 COVID-19: Cedars-Sinai Impact, Outcomes for Hospitalized Patients

-As the U.S. enters its seventh month of the COVID-19 pandemic, Cedars-Sinai is sharing key data points that highlight the impact at the medical center and the outcomes for hospitalized patients from March 1 to September 1.
+As the U.S. enters its ninth month of the COVID-19 pandemic, Cedars-Sinai is sharing key data points that highlight the impact at the medical center and the outcomes for hospitalized patients from March 1 to November 1.

-During this time, Cedars-Sinai physicians, nurses, pharmacists, respiratory therapists and other healthcare professionals treated nearly 900 hospitalized COVID-19 patients.
-This figure represents 5% of the total number of hospitalized patients Cedars-Sinai cared for at the medical center.
+During this time, Cedars-Sinai physicians, nurses, pharmacists, respiratory therapists and other healthcare professionals treated more than 1,000 hospitalized COVID-19 patients.
+This figure represents 4% of the total number of hospitalized patients Cedars-Sinai cared for at the medical center.